nerdygenii/nerdygenii.github.io/_tabs/about.md

 order: 4
 ---
 ##  Whoami?
   > Hey there!
-I'm Abdulrahman Oyekunle, a Cybersecurity enthusiast, currently studying my Bsc in Cyber Security.I love anime, Cyber related stuffs and i love food too
+I'm Abdulrahman Oyekunle, a Cybersecurity enthusiast, currently studying my Bsc in Cyber Security.I love anime, i love learning,practicing, hunting for knowledge like Orochimaru(in naruto) but the good Orochimaru😂 lol.. also like Shikamaru gets lazy when it's not cyber related 😂

 ## About this blog
-> This blog was created mainly about my own personal thoughts and tutorials on IT security because of my deep interest on infosec and CTI (Cyber Threat Intelligence) specifically, and in a bid to document my journey through the domains and intricacies of Information Security and related topics as well as my growth from n00b to elite XD.
-Anything on this blog was on my own writing and it's contents are things that I've learned and would love to share.
->> The writings also will be my future reference.
-Hopefully my little write ups here will be of great help and/or benefits.
+> Yeah you're welcome to my blog, maybe not a blog just things i'll be dumping here,Hopefully my noob writeups becomes of great help.

 ## Finally